Skip to main content

 Hardware requirements

 The first step will be to decide whether or not to opt for physical handsets, or to operate via a softphone platform that takes the form of a desktop/smartphone application.
-Do some research into what the switching/routing requirements are of different platforms, and whether you’ve got the expertise to be able to configure VoIP equipment yourself or if that job needs to be outsourced.
+Study what the switching/routing requirements are of different platforms, and whether you’ve got the expertise to be able to configure VoIP equipment yourself or if that job needs to be outsourced.

 A Whole New World of Integrated Telephony